Clicky

 How often do mobility scooter batteries need replacing?

-A well-cared for mobility scooter will last between 2-3 years without the need to replace it.
+A well-cared for scooter will last between 2-3 years without the need to replace it.
 Some tips for keeping well maintained scooter batteries is to keep them dry, away from extreme cold and to charge them once every 7-10 days when not in constant use.

 Is there any help to get a mobility scooter?